jsoysouvanh/Refureku/README.md

     METHOD(rfk::Instantiator)
     static rfk::SharedPtr<TestClass2> customInstantiator(int i)
     {
-        //Use this if there is no custom deleter
+        //Use this if you don't need custom deleter
         //return rfk::makeShared<TestClass2>();

         //Use this if you want to provide a custom deleter